alansfa/alansfa/README.md

-• Senior architect with 14 years of full-stack R&D experience, and nearly 3 years of in-depth experience in AI engineering, possessing end-to-end implementation capabilities from model fine-tuning and multimodal processing to system deployment.
+• Senior architect with 14 years of backend R&D experience, and nearly 3 years of in-depth experience in AI engineering, possessing end-to-end implementation capabilities from model fine-tuning and multimodal processing to system deployment.

 • Familiar with AIGC (LLM, text-to-graph, graph-to-video), computer vision (CV), natural language processing (NLP), and related technology stacks and architecture design.